 John Douglas “Duggie” Clague (1917 – 1981) was born in Bulawayo, Rhodesia (now Zimbabwe) and raised on the Isle of Man.
 He originally worked as a bank clerk.

-Clague served in the British Army in Hong Kong during the Second World War.
+Clague served with the British Army in Hong Kong during the Second World War.
 He was captured when the Japanese invaded, and held in a prisoner of war camp.
 With three others, including John Pearce (1918 – 2017), the son of Thomas Pearce, he made a daring escape into China.
 There he joined, with Pearce, the British Army Aid Group, a MI9 unit assisting POWs to flee Japanese internment camps.

 By the end of the war Clague was a Colonel honoured with a Military Cross and a CBE.
 He returned to Hong Kong in 1947 with a sterling reputation and an excellent network of acquaintances.

 Presumably aided by an introduction from John Pearce, Clague was appointed deputy to P S Cassidy.
 At the time John D Hutchison & Co focused on importing and exporting, and was dwarfed by the Hong Kong trading houses of Jardine Matheson and Wheelock Marden.

 Cassidy retired in 1952, and Clague became chairman of John D Hutchison.
 He would develop the company into a business with international scope.

 Clague bought out a 50 percent stake in J D Hutchison owned by Wheelock Marden in 1963.
 He renamed the company Hutchison International, and embarked upon the acquisition trail.

 A S Watson, with interests in soft drinks, was acquired in 1965.
 Other acquisitions included Davie Boag, a specialised trader, and Oriental Pacific Mills, a textiles business.